josmar-crwdstffng/angular/CONTRIBUTING.md

 ### Reviewing a Pull Request

-The Angular team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The Angular team reserves the right not to accept pull requests from community members who have not been good citizens of the community.
 Such behavior includes not following the [Angular code of conduct](https://github.com/angular/code-of-conduct) and applies within or outside of Angular managed channels.

 #### Addressing review feedback